 The objective of Hillman's corporate compensation and benefits program is to establish and maintain competitive total compensation programs that will attract, motivate and retain the qualified and skilled work force necessary for the continued success of Hillman.
 To help align compensation paid to executive officers with the achievement of corporate goals, Hillman has designed its cash compensation program as a pay-for-performance based system that rewards named executive officers for their individual performance and contribution in achieving corporate goals.
-To remain competitive, the Compensation Committee assesses how each component, including base and performance pay, is validated relative to market values on an annual basis.
+To remain competitive, the Compensation Committee assesses market data about the compensation practices of companies both within and outside our industry and geographic region, and considers evolving compensation trends and practices generally as fully described under "- Establishing Compensation Levels-Assessment of Market Data".
 The Board of Directors' decisions on compensation for its NEOs are based primarily upon its assessment of the performance of the Company during the given year as measured against its earnings before interest, taxes, depreciation and amortization ("EBITDA") target and each individual's performance and potential to enhance long-term stockholder value.
 The Board relies on judgment and does not have any formal guidelines or formulas for allocating between long-term and currently paid out compensation, cash and non-cash compensation, and among different forms of non-cash compensation for our NEOs.